-Figure 11: A real road profile in solid.
-With its filtered ditos in dashed-doted (non-causal) and dotted (causal) slightly below (hard to tell apart).
-The short measured slope signal is also found in solid.
-It too has its filtered dito in dashed-doted (non-causal) and dotted (causal) below.
-The measured signal has lost a lot of its high frequency content whereas the road profile has kept its low frequency content.
-Just as intended.
-6 Results Figure 10 shows that third order filtering of driving resistance effectively eliminates the oscillations in both first and seventh gear.
-In Figure 11 it can be seen that the high frequency content in the road slope sensor is significantly reduced whereas the real road profile is essentially the same.
+Figure 11: Original slope signal with its simulation response in solid blue.
+The acausally filtered signal and its response are shown in dashed green.
+Triangles are seventh gear and circles are first gear.
+The velocity response in first gear has been scaled.
+The oscillations are successfully filtered.
+Note that in first gear the slope signal is filtered more since the pulses are shorter in spatial coordinates.
+6 Results Figure 11 shows that third order filtering of driving resistance effectively eliminates the oscillations in both first and seventh gear.
+In Figure 10 it can be seen that the high frequency content in the road slope sensor is significantly reduced whereas the real road profile is essentially the same.
 A road profile together with causally and non-causally filtered versions are displayed in Figure 12, showing that the general behavior of the road profile is preserved.
 It can thus be concluded that the filter design works as intended.
 Furthermore a third order filter is sufficient even in the off-line application, where it would be trouble free to increase the order.